Moula-byte/Skin_Disease_detect_Enhanced/README.md

-Absolutely, Moula — here’s a comprehensive and professional `README.md` tailored to your full-stack skin disease diagnostic app.
-It covers setup, features, usage, and deployment guidance, all written with clarity and polish.

----

 ## 🩺 Skin Disease Diagnostic App

 A full-stack, interpretable AI-powered web application for skin disease classification using deep learning and Grad-CAM visualization.
 Designed for clinical usability, safety, and trust.